 Just like fishing, skateboarding, and surfing, cycling is a sport that can quickly become a lifestyle, consuming the minds of those who do it all the time and even influencing their fashion, travel, and friendship choices.
-This means that if you have a cyclist in your life, it’s safe to assume that a surefire way to delight them would be with a gift that relates to their favorite activity.
+This means that if you have a cyclist in your life, it’s safe to assume that a surefire way to delight them — no matter the occasion — would be with a gift that relates to their favorite activity.

-But given the glut of cycling-related products you can buy, and the fact that cycling technology evolves quickly, it would be understandable if your head is left spinning over the options when it comes to what to actually give.
-To help you find gifts that the cyclist in your life will use (and not recycle), we spoke to eight avid bike riders about the types of things they think would make for excellent gifts for cyclists of any skill level, whether they’re training to scale the Swiss Alps or just the hill around the corner.
+But given the glut of cycling-related products you can buy, and the fact that cycling technology evolves quickly, it would be understandable if your head is spinning over the options when it comes to what to actually give.
+To help you find gifts that the cyclist in your life will use (and not recycle), we spoke to 13 avid bike riders (and combed our archives) to find the types of things that would make for excellent gifts for cyclists of any skill level, whether they’re training to scale the Swiss Alps or just the hill around the corner.

 Gadgets and tech

-Three of the cyclists we spoke to say this bike computer from Wahoo would make for a particularly useful gift.
+Four of the cyclists we spoke to say a bike computer from Wahoo would also make for a highly useful gift.
 The wireless gadget, which can be programmed with whatever route a rider wants to take, attaches to a bike so that its screen serves as a live map for them to follow, much like the GPS systems found in many cars.
 But it’s not just for getting from here to there: Selzer adds that this can also “track your speed, distance, elevation gain, and air temperature.”
-In talking to him and the other two folks who recommended this computer (cyclist Melvin Onyia and bike mechanic Ben Sawyer of CycleMania), we learned that Wahoo is the brand to beat when it comes to tech accessories for a bike.
+In talking to him and the other folks who recommended this computer (cyclist Melvin Onyia and bike mechanic Ben Sawyer of CycleMania), we learned that Wahoo is the brand to beat when it comes to tech accessories for a bike.
 Onyia describes the gadget’s giftable appeal this way: “It helps me keep track of my progress, and it’s safer too — being able to track stats and follow a map on a screen at the front of my handlebars, rather than looking at my phone or watch, allows me to always be looking forward.”
+If you’re able to spend a little more, cyclist Diana Sacks, our fourth recommender, says Wahoo makes a more-expensive Elemnt Roam Computer that does everything this one can but has a longer battery life and color screen.

 For riders who like to track their heart rate (whether for health reasons or as part of a fitness goal), Selzer recommends giving this Wahoo armband.
 Lots of similar trackers will wrap around the chest, which can be problematic — especially “for women, because everyone is a different size,” Selzer says.
 In addition to being more comfortable to wear, he notes Wahoo’s armband monitor “won’t move or bounce around like a chest band.”
 The tracker comes with two different-size straps to accommodate the thinnest or thickest of arms and features a rechargeable battery that Selzer says goes “for well over 100 hours” on a single charge.